Computational science: The computational scientist

 Substantial effort in computational sciences has been devoted to developing algorithms, efficient implementation in programming languages, and validating computational results.
 A collection of problems and solutions in computational science can be found in Steeb, Hardy, Hardy, and Stoop (2004).

-Philosophers of science addressed the question to what degree computational science qualifies as science, among them Humphreys and Gelfert.
+Philosophers of science, among them Humphreys and Gelfert, addressed the question: "to what degree does computational science qualify as science?"
 They address the general question of epistemology: how does gain insight from such computational science approaches?
 Tolk uses these insights to show the epistemological constraints of computer-based simulation research.
 As computational science uses mathematical models representing the underlying theory in executable form, in essence, they apply modeling (theory building) and simulation (implementation and execution).
 While simulation and computational science are our most sophisticated way to express our knowledge and understanding, they also come with all constraints and limits already known for computational solutions.

 Applications of computational science

 Problem domains for computational science/scientific computing include: